 This article focuses on an aromatic plant whose use dates back thousands of years.
-The medicinal uses of cinnamon have been known for centuries; the most well-known variety is “cassia cinnamon” that offers the most curative properties.
+The medicinal uses of cinnamon are known for centuries.
+The most well-known variety is “cassia cinnamon” that offers the most curative properties.

-According to Ayurveda, it works to treat a large range of respiratory, digestive, and reproductive illnesses.
-It is widely used in chocolate and coffee, and is really quite delicious.
+Therefore, cinnamon is great in chocolate and coffee and is really quite delicious.
 Learn much more about the medicinal uses of cinnamon below.

 Characteristics of Cinnamon

 The tree that produces cinnamon is perennial and can measure up to 50 feet tall.
 It has a double bark and very aromatic branches.
 Its natural habitat is in Southern India or in Sri Lanka, but it is now also cultivated in other warm climates.